infosoftas/info-subscription-doc/source/index.rst

 If you just want the gory details for the API you can browse `the Swagger UI <https://api.info-subscription.com/swagger/>`_ or `get the OpenAPI/Swagger definition file <https://api.info-subscription.com/swagger/v1/swagger.json>`_.

-Alternatively, head over to the :ref:`Getting Started with the API <getting-started>` section for a more gentle API introduction.
+Alternatively, head over to the :ref:`Getting Started with the API <getting-started>` section for a more gentle API introduction, or look at our list of :ref:`common scenarios <common-scenarios>`.

 Some tenants prefer to use our :ref:`managed subscriber experience <managed-experience>` which includes